googlecolab/colab-vscode/src/jupyter/client/README.md

 ## Special Sauce

-Since this codebase uses strict TS compilation rules and the generator often includes things like unecessary imports (instead relying on builds to shake out what they don't need), we add `// @ts-nocheck` to all files.
+Since this codebase uses strict TS compilation rules and the generator often includes things like unnecessary imports (instead relying on builds to shake out what they don't need), we add `// @ts-nocheck` to all files.